-Failing to separate rational thought from short-term choices — that's how to go broke.
+Failing to separate rational thought from short-term choices is a great way to go broke.

 2. Winning the Lottery

-Hitting the jackpot is supposed to be the key to financial freedom, but 44 percent of lottery winners end up going broke within five years, according to Statistic Brain.
+Hitting the jackpot is supposed to be the key to financial freedom, but 44 percent of lottery winners spend their entire winnings within five years, according to Statistic Brain.

 "It's incredibly strange and unfortunate that individuals who suddenly acquire enormous amounts of wealth would've been better off had they never gotten that winning ticket in the first place," said Kaplan.

 When Lady Gaga embarked on her Monster Ball tour, she had $3 million to her name and spent it all creating the stage to get the attention of Arthur Fogel, current Live Nation chairman.
 It left her broke, she revealed in an interview on "Entertainment Tonight."
 Fortunately, her stint in the poorhouse was short-lived.

 "[Fogel] got Live Nation to write me a check for $40 million, and it changed my life and the life for my whole family," Lady Gaga said.

 4. Getting Involved in a Pyramid Scheme